Canadian Common Criteria Program Instructions

 1 Introduction

-The Common Criteria for Information Technology Security Evaluation, (also referred to as the Common Criteria, or CC) is an international standard for specifying security requirements for Information Technology (IT) products.
+The Common Criteria for Information Technology Security Evaluation (also referred to as the Common Criteria, or CC) is an international standard for specifying security requirements for Information Technology (IT) products.
 The Canadian Centre for Cyber Security (hereafter the Cyber Centre) operates the national Certification Body (CB) for Common Criteria evaluations performed in Canada.

 This document includes detailed topics for Common Criteria Testing Laboratories (hereafter testing labs) related to the evaluations performed within the Canadian program.
+For general information about the Canadian Common Criteria Program, please visit the Cyber Centre's Common Criteria website.

-2 Evaluation eligibility
+2 Evaluation Eligibility

 The Cyber Centre accepts evaluations into the Common Criteria program in the following order of priority: